pypa/pip/docs/html/user_guide.rst

 1. The global file is read
 2. The per-user file is read
-3. The virtualenv-specific file is read
+3. The site file is read

 Each file read overrides any values read from previous files, so if the global timeout is specified in both the global file and the per-user file